-When physical congestion arises we consider that the situation would be better notified, and that the transmission capacity would be more efficiently managed, under the GTAC.
+We consider that, when physical congestion arises under the GTAC, the situation would be better notified, and that the transmission capacity would be more efficiently managed.
 In particular:

-- Congestion would be signalled well in advance, allowing Shippers time to consider how to manage their positions, and to put a value on PRs.
+Congestion would be signalled well in advance, allowing Shippers time to consider how to manage their positions and to put a value on PRs.
 First Gas would be required to use reasonable endeavours to predict congestion (GTAC s10.1) and notify Shippers when congestion management measures were to be initiated (GTAC s10.2).
 In addition, First Gas would publish likely Congested Delivery Points on OATIS annually, by 20 June (GTAC s3.4 and Sch2).
-Or, if congestion arose during the year, First Gas would notify Shippers as soon as practicable (GTACs3.25), and would aim to give 20 business days' notice of a PR Auction (GTAC s3.19); and - First Gas would have more comprehensive nomination information on which to base its curtailment decisions.
+Or, if congestion arose during the year, First Gas would notify Shippers as soon as practicable (GTACs3.25) and would aim to give 20 business days' notice of a PR Auction (GTAC s3.19); and

+First Gas would have more comprehensive nomination information on which to base its curtailment decisions.